COVID-19: Researchers find new routes for oxygen | DW | 26.05.2021

 Their findings, published in the journal Med, could pave the way for new therapies to balance oxygen levels in humans when their lungs fail, and mechanical ventilation is limited or unavailable — as is often the case for COVID-19 patients who need intensive care.

-Takebe says the inspiration for the research came from some aquatic organisms, which are known to breathe from the gut.
+Takebe said the inspiration for the research came from some aquatic organisms that are known to breathe from the gut.

-Reseachers across the world are trying to come up with new ideas for ventilation systems, such as here in Kenya

-So, the researchers wanted to see whether the same was true in mice, rats and pigs — common animal models that are used before new ideas are tried on humans.
+So the researchers wanted to see whether the same was true in mice, rats and pigs — common animal subjects new ideas are tested on humans.

-"Also, we know that [parts] of the rectum are suitable for drug or nutrient absorption," Takebe says.
+"Also, we know that [parts] of the rectum are suitable for drug or nutrient absorption," Takebe said.

 An enema involves inserting a liquid into the rectum or colon by way of the anus.
 Simple enemas from a pharmacy may consist of a bottle and nozzle with a liquid solution.